wethegit/technical-interview-modal/README.md

 ## The ask

-Create a responsive modal window that contains a video and a close button, and is triggered by a click/tap interaction on the UI element.
-See `mockup-1.jpg` and `mockup-2.jpg` in the root of the project for a reference.
-It should include the following:
+Create a responsive modal window that can be opened by the clicking/tapping on the corresponding UI elements.
+The modal should support both video and image content.
+See the [visual reference](#visual-reference) section below.
+All placeholder text content and basic text styles are provided for you already, with the exception of the call-to-action elements.
+Consider the following as you work through this:

-- responsive;
+- responsiveness;
+- when the modal is open, the document should not be scrollable;
-- video - the video should automatically play when the modal opens;
+- the video should automatically play when the video modal opens;
 - animation - where appropriate, elements should contain interaction animations or transitions;
 - accessibility - consider the keyboard user's experience, as well as any potential screen-reader/assistive-technology concerns;